-Calling all "Lord of the Rings" fans!
+Dec.
+14, 2012— -- intro: Calling all "Lord of the Rings" fans!
 Middle-earth is no longer the imaginary home to your favorite Orcs and Elves on the big screen.
 The fantasy universe comes to life, both in the air and on the ground, with the unveiling of a Hobbit-themed plane from Air New Zealand and a "hobbit house" in Montana.

 So in honor of "The Hobbit: An Unexpected Journey," premiering today, we're celebrating with the top four Hobbit-themed attractions that Gandalf, Aragorn and all your favorite characters would happily endorse.

 quicklist: 4category: title: Drink With The Dwarves at the Green Dragon Innurl: text: The Green Dragon Inn has now opened to the public as a working pub in New Zealand, featuring Hobbit-inspired brews like "Girdle Fine Ale," "Oak Barton Ale," "Southfathing Ginger Ale" and "Sackville Cider."

 The inn, which is featured in scenes from "The Hobbit," is located in the tourist village of Hobbiton and is a pit stop for travelers on the Hobbiton Walking Tour.
 George Hickton of the New Zealand Tourism Board said there's a possibility the space may be converted in the future to accommodate overnight stays. media: 17968579